Bor (Tachov District): Administrative division

+Etymology

+The name literally means 'pine forest'.
+The settlement was founded near a pine forest or on the site where pine forest was cut down.

 Geography

 Bor is located about 14 km southeast of Tachov and 42 km west of Plzeň.
 It lies in the Upper Palatine Forest Foothills.
 The highest point is the hill Malovický vrch at 586 m above sea level.
-The territory is rich in ponds.
+The Úhlavka River briefly flows along the southern municipal border.
+The territory of Bor is rich in fishponds and small streams.

 History

 The first written mention of Bor is from 1263, when its location by a water castle is documented.
-After it was destroyed in 1318, the walls were built.
+After the settlement was looted in 1318, the walls were built.
 In 1369, Bor gained town privileges.

 Only three noble families took turns in ownership of Bor.
-Until 1650, the town was held by the Lords of Bor.
+Until 1650, the town was held by the Lords of Bor, later known as the Schwamberg family.
 From 1650 to 1720, it was owned by the Lords of Götzen.
 Since 1720, it was continuously owned by the Löwenstein family.
 During their rule, Bor was the centre of a large estate.

+From 1938 to 1945, the municipality was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
+After World War II, the German population was expelled.

 Demographics

 Economy

 Bor is home to two large producers of automotive parts that are among the most important employers in the region.
 IDEAL Automotive s.r.o., a Czech branch of German company IDEAL Automotive GmbH founded in 1999, is a manufacturer of textile parts for cars with more than 1,000 employers.
 Adient company specializes in the assembly of car seats and its factory in Bor has about 800 employees.